 A native of Egypt, Eglal Doss-Quinby earned her Ph.D. in medieval French literature at New York University.
 She joined the faculty of Smith College in 1988.

-Eglal Doss-Quinby regularly teaches Women Writers of the French Middle Ages and Global French: The Language of Business and International Trade.
-She last directed the Smith College Junior Year in Paris Program in 2007–2008 and the Medieval Studies Program in 2006–2007; she served as Chair of the Department of French Studies in 2003–2005.
+Professor Doss-Quinby regularly teaches Women Writers of the French Middle Ages, Language and Identity, and Global French: The Language of Business and International Trade.
+She last served as Chair of the Department of French Studies in 2011-2014.
+She last directed the Smith College Junior Year in Paris Program in 2007–2008 and the Medieval Studies Program in 2006–2007.